How to Find College Scholarships

 A growing number of schools publicize formulaic scholarship tables that tell you how much merit money you’re likely to get from them.
 These are most commonly found at larger state universities and while many are not guarantees of monetary awards, knowing, in general, what criteria equates to what level of scholarship consideration can be quite informative.

-For example, Colorado State University has a range of scholarships for students with minimum SAT scores from 1260-1450.
+For example, in 2021-22, Colorado State University has a range of scholarships for students with minimum SAT scores from 1260-1450.
 At CSU, the amounts awarded to non-residents are much greater than scholarships for Colorado residents, who already enjoy a greatly reduced in-state tuition.
-Texas Tech University offers as much as $8,500 per year for a 1450 SAT, but students with significantly lower scores can apply for awards in the range of $1,000-$6,000 per year.
-Other schools, like Miami University of Ohio will award anywhere from half-to-full tuition for students with at least a 1450 or higher.
-Students in the 1300-1350 range are considered for amounts as high as half-tuition.
+Texas Tech University offers as much as $9,000 per year for a 1500 SAT, but students with significantly lower scores can apply for awards in the range of $1,000-$7,000 per year.
+Other schools, like Miami University of Ohio will award anywhere from half-to-full tuition for students with at least a 4.3 GPA.
+Students in the 3.5-4.29 range are considered for amounts as high as half-tuition.

 Where can I find legitimate private scholarships?